EduMolinero/GATom/README.md

 **Note**: The model is still under development and we are currently writing a paper about the model to explain it with more detail.

 We have also included a custom implementation of in `cgcnn.py` and an "improved" version (`IMcgcnn.py`) in which the edge features are also convoluted.
-However, we found that the convolution did not increase the accuracy of the model.
+However, we found that the edge convolution did not increase the accuracy of the model.

 ## Training & Evaluation